10-5-pursuit/Request-Response-Cycle-APIs-and-Postman-Lab/README.md

 - What did you like about the documentation?
 Cite specific examples.

-> The documentation was ...
+> The documentation was very clear and straight forward.
+I tryed and selected only books from a certain topic and time period as well as specific languages.

 - What did you find challenging about the documentation?
 Cite specific examples.

-> I found the documentation ...
+> I didn't found anything challenging with the documentation.

 - Did the quality of the documentation impact your decision to use it?

-> Yes/No because...
+> Yes.
+Not only the documentation was very clear it also linked to resources on how to host my own gutenindex server.

 - Did you switch which API you chose initially because of its documentation, or did you stick with the one you selected and work your way through it?

-> Yes/No I ended up ...
+> I did switch from the API that I initially selected (Corporate Buzz Words) just because it sounded more useful.

 ### Definitions